The season of Advent begins with the

 Who to thy tribes, on Sinai's height

-In ancient times did'st give the law
+In ancient times did'st give

 In cloud and majesty and awe